 Despite having one of the stupidest names in the history of literature, My Booky Wook by Russell Brand is a heartwarming autobiography, with sweet tales of addiction, prostitution and dreams.
-I guess everyone knows a fair bit about Rusty Rockets from the diabolical stories printed about this tortured soul in the trash rag magazines and newspapers that have sodomised his good name with their claims and cleverly edited imagery.
+The reality is that most of us already know a fair bit about Rusty Rockets from the diabolical stories printed about this tortured soul in the trash rag magazines and newspapers that have sodomised his good name with their claims and cleverly edited imagery.

-Russell Brand’s My Booky Wook is in parts as silly as the name implies, but it’s a book that you’ll get into like a tramp gets into meths and laugh along with like a a cackling fatty at an orgy for uglies.
+Russell Brand’s My Booky Wook is in parts as silly as the name implies, but it’s also a book that you’ll get into like a tramp gets into meths and laugh along with like a a cackling fatty at an orgy for uglies.

 Russell Brand’s My Booky Wook review: 4/5